We may earn money or products from the companies mentioned in this post.

 Costa Rica Hotels, Resorts, Transportation and Dive Shops

 There are 4 international airports, 18 “major” domestic airports and 47 airports total with paved runways.
 Doesn’t that seem like a lot for such a small country?
 The road and transport system is extensive, though in some disrepair, with many options including public buses, ferries, vans, shuttles, rental cars, motorbikes and scooters, taxis, uber and horseback.

-There are a number of full-service dive shops close to all the major sites (save Cocos).
-A number of hotels will have them, as well.
-The full range of services are available including equipment rental, dive courses, guiding and cruises year round.
+There are many full-service dive shops close to all the major sites (save Cocos).
+Some hotels will have them, as well.
+The full range of services is available including equipment rental, dive courses, guiding and cruises year-round.

 There are hundreds of resorts, hotels, guest houses and condos available in Costa Rica from $1(today) to $800 per night.
 The website linked below is a good source for the available options and can arrange a booking.
 Their rates are the lowest and it is free to cancel or change dates.

 Costa Rica Things to Do (aside from scuba diving)